Miiiian/ClimateNow/README.md

 # ClimateNow

-This is the year 1 semester 2 in Taylor's uni group assignment for OOP
+This is the year 1 semester 2 in group assignment for OOP

 ## Login and Registration Page
 ![](https://s3.bmp.ovh/imgs/2022/05/21/745f1f16a199bca8.png)